Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/multiple-backends.md

 ## Deploy multiple Services with HTTPRoute

-1. Deploy a second echo Service so that you have a second `BackendRef` to use for traffic splitting:
+1. Deploy two echo Services so that you have multiple `BackendRef`s to use for traffic splitting:
     ```bash
     kubectl apply -f {{site.links.web}}/assets/kubernetes-ingress-controller/examples/echo-services.yaml
     ```